 Tak: Calling Tak is used in some friendly games and is similar to check in chess.
 It alerts the other player that you are one move away from winning.

 Tinuë: Tinuë is equivalent to checkmate in chess.
-It is a board state in which nothing the opposing player can do will stop the other player from winning.
+It is a board state in which nothing the opposing player can do will stop the other player from winning by a road.

 Dragon Clause: The Dragon Clause is invoked when a player makes a move that completes a road for both players at once.
 The player making the move is the winner.
 This is referred to as Double Road in the official rules.